-At 18-years-old, Korean-born Lydia Ko is the youngest golfer of either sex to ever be ranked #1 in the world.
-But outside of school, it has been hard for her to find time to squander on being an ordinary teenager.
+At 18-years-old, Korean-born Lydia Ko became the youngest golfer of either sex to ever be ranked #1 in the world.
+But outside of school, it was hard for her to find time to squander on being an ordinary teenager.

 IF IT AIN’T GOT THAT SWING…

 Ko started playing golf when she was five with a couple of clubs gifted from her Aunt.
 Ko’s other sporting interest — ballet — was ultimately set aside, because she didn’t consider herself flexible or strong enough to succeed.